-Visual factory is a term to describe how data and information is conveyed in a lean manufacturing environment.
-In a lean manufacturing environment time and resources dedicated to conveying information, although necessary, are a form of waste.
-By using visual methods to convey information such as signs, charts and andons, information is easily accessible to those who need it.
+Visual factory is a term used to describe how data and information are conveyed in a manufacturing environment.
+In a lean manufacturing environment, time and resources dedicated to conveying information, although necessary, are a form of waste.
+By using visual methods to convey information, such as signs, charts, and Andons, information is easily accessible to those who need it.
 The current status of all processes is immediately apparent.

 Process metrics are typically displayed at the machine or cell.
 This information is most effective when it is delivered in real-time.
 Immediate feedback facilitates immediate improvement.
-When light is used to indicate information it is referred to as an andon.
+When lights are used to indicate information, it is referred to as an Andon.
 Andons are often the centerpiece of the visual factory because of the tremendous real-time process information that they convey.

 Work instructions are typically posted in the production areas.
 Highly visual instructions with photographs and graphics will generally minimize production errors.
 The more information can be conveyed visually, the more it will improve communication.